billkie/saas-sprawl/CONTRIBUTING.md

-# Contributing to Ziruna
+# Contributing to Quacco

-Thank you for your interest in contributing to the Ziruna SaaS Spend Management Platform!
+Thank you for your interest in contributing to the Quacco SaaS Spend Management Platform!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct